 People are pretty fascinating.
 Sometimes, people surprise us.
-The ways that we treat other people, form groups, and make decisions doesn’t always make sense, but it is always a good topic of conversation or subject to think about.
+How we treat other people, form groups, and make decisions doesn’t always make sense, but it is always a good topic of conversation or subject to consider.

 But maybe you don’t just want to laugh at the strange things that people do or chat about it with your friends and family.
 Maybe the interest you have in people and behavior goes deeper.
-You want to really find out what makes people tick and how we choose our friends, colleagues, and allies.
+You want to discover what makes people tick and how we choose our friends, colleagues, and allies.

 If this sounds like you, you may want to consider a career in social psychology.